seancolsen/querydown/docs/design.md

 ### Comparison expansion

-Comparisons get expanded when one side is enclosed in brackets
+The `..` syntax can be use to "expand" comparisons into brackets.

 > Issues that are either open or reopened:

 ```
-issues status:["open" "reopened"]
+issues status:..["open" "reopened"]
 ```

 > Issues that are missing a title and description:

 ```
-issues {title description}:@null
+issues {title description}..:@null
 ```

 > Issues where the title or description contains "foo":

 ```
-issues [title description]:~"foo"
+issues [title description]..:~"foo"
 ```

 ---

-If both sides of the comparison are enclosed in brackets, then the brackets on left side are used for the outer precedence
+If both sides of the comparison are expanded, then the brackets on left side are used for the outer precedence

 > Issues where the title and description both contain "foo" or contain "bar":

 ```
-issue {title description}:~["foo" "bar"]
+issue {title description}..:~..["foo" "bar"]
 ```

 ### Ranges